vblanco20-1/vulkan-guide/docs/chapter-5/loading_images.md

 	vkCmdPipelineBarrier(cmd, VK_PIPELINE_STAGE_TRANSFER_BIT, VK_PIPELINE_STAGE_FRAGMENT_SHADER_BIT, 0, 0, nullptr, 0, nullptr, 1, imageBarrier_toReadable);
 ```

-We are transfering the image into `VK_IMAGE_LAYOUT_SHADER_READ_ONLY_OPTIMAL`, to let the driver know to shuffle the image into whatever internal format works best for reading from shaders.
+We are transferring the image into `VK_IMAGE_LAYOUT_SHADER_READ_ONLY_OPTIMAL`, to let the driver know to shuffle the image into whatever internal format works best for reading from shaders.

-We now finish the load function by releasing the resources we dont need and adding the image to deletion queue.
+We now finish the load function by releasing the resources we don't need and adding the image to deletion queue.

 ```cpp
 bool vkutil::load_image_from_file(VulkanEngine& engine, const char* file, AllocatedImage & outImage)